Use The Rule Of Three In Writing- Ready, Set, Go!

 You don’t need to use only idioms and expressions to follow the rule.

-When you are writing an article, arrange your ideas or recommendations in groups of three.
-Bullet points are a great way to achieve this.
+When writing an article, arrange your ideas or recommendations in groups of three.
+Bullet points are a great way to do this.

 But you can’t have one or two bullet points.
 Four or more become confusing.
 Three is the sweet spot.